-A concerned father came to my house Friday, October 9, because his son had been vomiting for almost 2 weeks straight.
+A concerned father came to my house Friday, October 9, because his son had been vomiting (Homeopathy Treatment for Vomiting) for almost 2 weeks straight.
 The boy, 12 years old, had cramps in his abdomen, would vomit and then retch, and had copious diarrhea and a headache that came and went.
 Doctors tested for mono and appendicitis, and finally called it rotavirus.
 Nothing they gave the boy helped, and antibiotics given in desperation only made it worse.

 Strangely, the boy had an appetite despite nausea, and had great thirst.
 He drank at least a six-pack of Gatorade a day and continued to eat, but nothing stayed down and he was quickly losing weight and growing weak.